caratrb/bundler/doc/documentation/WRITING.md

 ## Previewing

-To preview your changes as they will print out for Bundler users, you'll need to run a series of commands:
+To preview your changes as they will print out for Carat users, you'll need to run a series of commands:

 ```
 $ rake spec:deps
 $ rake man:build
-$ man man/bundle-cookies.1
+$ man man/carat-cookies.1
 ```

-If you make more changes to `bundle-cookies.ronn`, you'll need to run the `rake man:build` again before previewing.
+If you make more changes to `carat-cookies.ronn`, you'll need to run the `rake man:build` again before previewing.

 ## Testing